USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch03_features.md

 Features of CMAQ for Application Users
 -------------------------------------------------
+** >>COMMENT<< **  This information does not need to be in a separate chapter.
+Most of it is redundant with information found in Chapters 1 and 2.
+The only new information seems to be links to release notes.

+** >>COMMENT<< **  suggest deleting "independent but" in first bullet

+** >>COMMENT<< ** If this information is retained somewhere, need to explain regulatory applications and SIPs.
+Be generic for international user community.

+** >>COMMENT<< ** bullet 2:  Delete.
+All of the modularity/flexibility jargon drove the original design and is not necessarily applicable today.
+We certainly do not optimize model performance for anyone.

+** >>COMMENT<< ** bullet 5:  The community aspect is not necessarily true (and it never really was).
+In principle, the community really relies on a single, centralized development group.

+** >>COMMENT<< ** bullet 6:  The first sentence on training is misleading.
+It implies that you can get online training from CMAS, which only appears to be true for SMOKE.
+The vast majority of the training is in-residence for a fee.

+** >>COMMENT<< ** bullet 6:  The link for "support resource" appears to be broken.

+** >>COMMENT<< ** Add a bullet about the user forum for support and to exchange development ideas.

 The CMAQ modeling system provides a variety of important features to users who are interested in applying the model for investigating scientific research questions or for regulatory applications such as preparation of State Implementation Plans (SIPs).